| | | | | | |

 selecting shoes

-• Don’t bring only waterproof (read: hot!) boots.
+• If you’re walking during hot months, don’t bring only waterproof (read: hot!) boots.
 Bring something else to give your feet a break.
 Something lighter weight that allows your feet to breathe.
 Moisture/sweat was my enemy on the Camino.
 If I hadn’t switched back and forth between boots and walking sandals, my feet would have been (even more) miserable.

 • Don’t bring only trail runners if your route will cross onto the pavement a lot.
 The route that we took was the Camino del Norte and it had a shocking amount of paved roads.
 Poor Lizz was suffering because her arches just weren’t supported in her trail runners when we had to walk on the pavement.
 She was also pretty miserable on the day when it poured so hard that the roads flooded because her kicks weren’t waterproof.